 Creating an environment that supports healthy habits is relatively easy and simple and goes a long way to supporting or preventing behaviours.
 You can do the same while travelling.

 Get yourself a kitchen:

 I find that staying somewhere with a full kitchen allows me to prepare some meals (usually breakfast) at the place I’m staying, thereby avoiding eating out (and by definition eating larger portions of less healthy foods) less often.
 This also saves a lot of money since eating out is nearly always more expensive.

-The best way to build a kitchen into your accommodation is to use a service such as Airbnb (you can use that link to signup and earn both of us $30 credit when you book!).
+The best way to build a kitchen into your accommodation is to use a service such as Airbnb.
 Often, renting an apartment is much cheaper than staying in a hotel and can also get you a much more convenient location!
 Plus you can get a full kitchen with everything you need to prepare healthy food!

 Next step is to go grocery shopping for some basics to make snacks and meals.
 Here are my typical grocery store purchases while travelling: